entrypoint-lv/DataTableQueryBuilder/README.md

 sort: [{'posts' : 'asc'}]
 ```

-Here, the `CompanyName` field's name doesn't match the entity's property name, so we need to tell the builder which entity's property to use by utilizing the ``UseSourceProperty`` method:
+Here, the `companyName` field's name doesn't match the entity's property name, so we need to tell the builder which entity's property to use by utilizing the ``UseSourceProperty`` method:

 ```c#
 o.ForField(f => f.CompanyName, o => o.UseSourceProperty(u => u.Company!.Name));